waynerv/cookiecutter-pypackage/docs/tutorial.md

 - TEST_PYPI_API_TOKEN, see [How to apply TestPyPI token]
 - PYPI_API_TOKEN, see [How to apply pypi token]
-- PERSONAL_TOKEN, see [How to apply personal token]

 ## Step 6: Set Up codecov integration